 This is the second review session for our students.
 This review was done live with our students in addition to the unit reviews posted in Session #7.
 Grab your math journal and let's get started!
 (No handout needed.)

-Algebra 1 Full Assessment
+Algebra 1 Standardized Test

-This is a end-of-year comprehensive test you can give your student after they have completed all content and review sessions above.
+This is a end-of-year full comprehensive test you can give your student after they have completed all content and review sessions above.
 This is an official standardized test so do your best!

 After you work through the entire exam, watch the video below (I know it's long, but we are covering an entire Algebra course in only one video).
 This video should help answer any questions you have about the exam as well as where we covered each type of problem.
 You may download the solution notes from the video below.